osism/metalbox/README.md

 17. Run `deploy-openstack.sh` to Deploy the OpenStack services.
 18. Upload the Ironic image files to `/opt/httpd/data/root`.
 19. Run `osism sync ironic` to sync the baremetal nodes.
-20. Optional: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".
+20. Additional steps for air gap environments: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".

-### Optional steps
+### Additional steps for air gap environments

 #### Using the Metalbox as an Ubuntu repository server